Aueaphum2541/Ray-Folk-Pun-Project2024/README.md

 ## Stakeholder
-1. home owner
+1. Wheelchair Company
-2. company staff
+2. Physical Therapy
+3. Wheelchair Coach

-## user stories
+## User Stories

 1. US1: as an owner, I want to register a device with my home WiFi network, so that I can use it.